Our People

 Jeramy Hope (Director) MBA, CMgr FIML, MAICD

-Jeramy Hope is a Divisional Director for one of Australia’s largest Disability Providers, utilising his over 22 years of experience in the sector.
+Jeramy Hope is the CEO of SDA Alliance, utilising his 20+ years of experience in the sector.
 His unique skillset draws upon broad sector and community expertise (not-for-profit, disability, aged & youth sectors) and business acumen (he holds an MBA & is a Chartered Fellow, Institute of Managers & Leaders).
 He demonstrates great practical experience in leadership, advocacy, and stakeholder engagement.

-As an employee of a disability support provider, as a person who lives with a disability himself, and as a carer of a child with a disability, Jeramy brings many different and hugely valuable perspectives to our Board.
+As an employee in the disability sector, as a person who lives with a disability himself, and as a carer of a child with a disability, Jeramy brings many different and hugely valuable perspectives to our Board.
 This includes through his heightened understanding of the human rights issues relevant to people with disability.

 Through his senior leadership positions with disability providers across NSW and QLD, Jeramy has previously played an instrumental role in organisation department restructures, realigning organisational missions, cultures and values, and implementing significant change.